it-projects-llc/tg-addons/tg_pos/README.rst

 * Allows to scan customer in payment screen (feature was implemented in point_of_sale module from 10.0)

+* In POS loads all partners at once (feature existed in Odoo 10.0 - 16.0) No need to press "Search More" in partner list screen

 * Added user group "Point of Sale - Show customer button"

 * Added user group "Point of Sale - Show +/- in payment screen"